 North Side peat fire of 1936, written by John Yngve

 Within the North Side community there were smaller neighborhoods.
-The houses in the area of Wayzata Blvd. and Louisiana (then Falvey) was called Richmond.
+The houses in the area of Wayzata Blvd. and Louisiana (Falvey before 1933) was called Richmond.

 There was another neighborhood centered on Colorado and Wayzata.
 It had no name, but was mostly owned by John A. Johnson, who platted a subdivision in 1918.
 In 1912, Johnson’s daughter Esther noted in her journal: “Oh Well we all know Northside is a progressive place when it once gets started.”
 Read more about the Johnsons in the story of the Yngve Family.